ApolloAuto/apollo/docs/specs/Apollo_Sensor_Unit/Apollo_Sensor_Unit_Installation_Guide.md

 4. GPS synchronization output channels

-   The forwards the duplicated GPS PPS/GPRMC from external GPS to the customized 8 Pin connector.
-This connector provides 3 sets of PPS/GPRMC output for sensors need synchronized, such as Lidars, Stereo Cameras, etc.
+   ASU forwards the duplicated GPS PPS/GPRMC from external GPS to the customized 8 Pin connector.
+This connector provides 3 sets of PPS/GPRMC output for sensors that need to be synchronized, such as LiDARs, etc.

    ![1376350-2](images/1376350-2.jpeg)